detaribalazs/convex_hull_of_intersections/README.md

     Run `build/unit_test` to get a detailed log of executed test cases and assertions.
   - Executing the performance tests:
     Run `build/performance_test` to get a detailed log of executed test cases and timing.
+    Intersection computation of 1000-3000 random lines and circles.
+    Convex hull computation of 1000-100000 random points.
+    Covex polygon area computation on 1000-100000 random points.
+    Runtime limit of 3 seconds from the Technical requirements is also checked on each test cases.
   - Executing all tests:
     Run `make test` to show only a Passed/Failed status.